Sustainable Finance Sustainable Finance

-JRE will continue to promote environmental and social sustainability through green finance.
+JRE will continue to promote environmental and social sustainability through its investment management practices.

 Sustainability-Linked Loans